Ashutosh-Chauhan93/odin-recipes/README.md

-This project is about putting some html basics in practice!
+This project is about putting some html basics in practice by making a simple recepies website!